PrateekSinghRajput/Smart-Glass-For-Blind-Person-using-Arduino-and-Ultrasonic-Sensor/README.md

 ## 🌟 Project Overview

-This project uses an **Arduino Uno** and an **HC-SR04 ultrasonic sensor** mounted on glasses to detect obstacles in front of the user.
+This project uses an **Arduino** and an **HC-SR04 ultrasonic sensor** mounted on glasses to detect obstacles in front of the user.
 When an obstacle is detected within a predefined distance, the system triggers a buzzer and LED to alert the wearer, helping them avoid collisions.

 ---

 ## 🛠️ Components Required

-- Arduino Uno
+- Arduino
 - HC-SR04 Ultrasonic Sensor
 - Buzzer
 - LED (with 220Ω resistor)
 - Jumper wires
-- Power supply (e.g., 9V battery or USB)
+- Power supply
 - Glass frame or holder for mounting sensor and electronics

 ---